typst/hayagriva/README.md

 to apply whereas contributors have to accept that their code is in compliance and distributed under the terms of both of these licenses.

-Hayagriva includes CSL styles that are licensed as CC-BY-SA 3.0 International if the `rkyv` feature is enabled.
+Hayagriva includes CSL styles that are licensed as CC-BY-SA 3.0 Deed if the `archive` feature is enabled.
+The file `styles.cbor.rkyv` is a collection of these works and falls under this license.
+Retrieve attribution information by deserializing it using the `styles` function and reading the `StyleInfo` structs.